MarkD833/RCBUS-68xxx/code/README.md

 ## Gnnnn

-Executres the code starting at address nnnn.
+Executes the code starting at address nnnn.
 The address is in hexaddecimal and can be any address from 0x00000000 to 0xFFFFFFFF.

 Once the code is executing, there isn't a way back into the monitor, except by pressing the reset button on the RCBus backplane.